michaeljeisner/stake-pf-replay-go/docs/api/authentication-and-utilities.md

 - Max retry attempts (e.g., 3-5)
 - Respect user stop signal
 - Different handling for 403 vs other errors
+- Before retrying a 401/403, classify whether this is a session/Cloudflare failure.
+If yes, stop betting and mark the account `needs_browser_repair`.

 ### 3.5 Rate Limiting Indicators